Skip to content

 Members of women's associations on their way home after a seedling distribution operation.

-KANPE is active in the remote highlands of Haiti’s Central Plateau.
-The area is known for its mountainous terrain and geographic isolation, and it is home to an underserved and vulnerable community — 98% of whom are subsistence farmers.
-With limited access to transportation and municipal services, locals have to walk sometimes for as long as six hours along steep mountain trails to reach the nearest city.
+KANPE – which means “to stand up” in Haitian Creole – is active in the remote highlands of Haiti’s Central Plateau, in a village called Baille Tourible.
+The area is known for its mountainous terrain and geographic isolation, and it is home to an underserved and vulnerable community — 98% of whom are subsistence farmers, with limited access to transportation and municipal services or nearby cities.

 Until the 1980s, Baille Tourible had a strong vegetation cover, but today, more than half of the territory faces deforestation.
 Using charcoal for energy needs has put great pressure on the vegetation cover.
 Lack of support to find alternative sources of energy, insufficient access to resources, and vulnerability to climate change have accelerated deforestation and extreme poverty due to the decline in agricultural production caused by soil erosion and desertification.